kojix2/uing/README.md

 $env:Path += ";C:\Program Files (x86)\Windows Kits\10\bin\10.0.22621.0\x64"
 ```

-## Closures and Limitations
+## Closures in Low-Level Contexts

-- Many methods support Crystal closures as arguments because the underlying libui-ng native functions often accept a `data` parameter, enabling flexible callbacks.
+- Many methods support Crystal closures because the underlying libui-ng functions accept a `data` parameter.

-- However, closures cannot be registered in scenarios requiring a C function to be assigned to a struct member, as there is no provision for a `data` argument in that case.
-Note that attempting to do so will result in a runtime error.
+- In some low-level APIs, such as function pointers assigned to struct members, no `data` can be passed.
+UIng works around this by using struct inheritance and boxed data to support closures in these cases.

+- This approach is used in controls like `Table` and `Area`.

 ## Development